 Insights and updates from the Cyma team

-Cyma appoints Amanda Nicholls as Acting CEO
+Cyma appoints Amanda Nicholls as CEO

 Amanda joined Cyma as the Head of Growth & Commercial just a few months ago but has already made a big impact on the Cyma team and clients alike.